BACK TO INDEX

 This note introduces a small-gain result for interconnected MIMO orthant-monotone systems for which no matching condition is required between the partial orders in input and output spaces of the considered subsystems.
 Previous results assumed that the partial orders adopted would be induced by positivity cones in input and output spaces and that such positivity cones should fulfill a compatibility rule: namely either be coincident or be opposite.
 Those two configurations corresponded to positive-feedback or negative feedback cases.
 We relax those results by allowing arbitrary orthant orders.

 3. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 On persistence of chemical reaction networks with time-dependent kinetics and no global conservation laws.
 In Proc.
 IEEE Conf.
 Decision and Control, Shanhai, Dec.
 2009, pages 4559-4564, 2009.
-[PDF] Keyword(s): biochemical networks, fluxes, Petri nets, persistence, biochemical networks with inputs.
+[PDF] Keyword(s): reaction networks, fluxes, Petri nets, persistence, reaction networks with inputs.

 Abstract: